josephsmithberger/XogotDocs/Documentation.docc/Manual/export/exporting_for_macos.md

 ### If you have an Apple Developer ID Certificate and exporting from Linux or Windows

-Install PyOxidizer rcodesign, and configure the path to rcodesign in the Editor Settings > Export > macOS > rcodesign.
+Install PyOxidizer rcodesign, and configure the path to `rcodesign` in the `Editor Settings > Export > macOS > rcodesign`.

-- Select PyOxidizer rcodesign in the Code Signing > Codesign option.
+- Select `PyOxidizer rcodesign` in the `Code Signing > Codesign` option.

-- Set valid Apple ID PKCS #12 certificate file and password in the Code Signing section.
+- Set valid Apple ID PKCS #12 certificate file and password in the `Code Signing` section.

-- Select PyOxidizer rcodesign in the Notarization > Notarization option.
+- Select `PyOxidizer rcodesign` in the `Notarization > Notarization` option.

-- Disable the Debugging entitlement.
+- Disable the `Debugging` entitlement.

-- Set valid App Store Connect API UUID / Key in the Notarization section.
+- Set valid App Store Connect API UUID / Key in the `Notarization` section.

-You can use the rcodesign notary-log command to check notarization status.
+You can use the `rcodesign notary-log` command to check notarization status.

-After notarization is completed, use the rcodesign staple command to staple the ticket to the exported project.
+After notarization is completed, use the `rcodesign staple` command to staple the ticket to the exported project.

 ### If you do not have an Apple Developer ID Certificate

-- Select Built-in (ad-hoc only) in the Code Signing > Codesign option.
+- Select `Built-in (ad-hoc only)` in the `Code Signing > Codesign` option.

-- Select Disabled in the Notarization > Notarization option.
+- Select `Disabled` in the `Notarization > Notarization` option.

 In this case Godot will use an ad-hoc signature, which will make running an exported app easier for the end users, see the <doc:running_on_macos> page for more information.